A 48-hour Camogli, Italy guide – experience our favorite Italian Riviera destination.

 It’s listed as a gentle slope up to San Rocco.
-I’m sure in real life it is, but at 37 weeks pregnant the climb felt much more intense.
+I’m sure it is in real life, but at 37 weeks pregnant the climb felt much more intense.
 The fact that I gave birth two days later may or may not have factored into my sluggishness…

 The walk takes you through olive trees and woodlands before the reward of the beautiful church and gorgeous views of Camogli and Genoa.